trpubins/fantasy-baseball-sse/README.md

 ### 1. Create Virtual Environment

 Start by creating a Python virtual environment that references a specific Python interpreter accessible to the user.
-From a terminal inside the `fantasy-baseball` dir, run
+From a terminal inside the project root dir, run

 ```bash
 <path-to-python3.9> -m venv .venv